vbud/website/src/content/blog/ask-for-help.md

 Of course, this isn't the whole picture of what you need to improve your odds of a successful surgery, or any other medical intervention.

 You need to find the best care and be willing to put in the work.
 It takes work to find a physical therapist and surgeon who are highly skilled and really care about what they do and about getting great patient outcomes.

-This deserves its own post, but I'll mention it here because it's related: don't be cheap.
-Part of realizing that you need help to make a good decision is being willing to spend a little money to give you access to the advice you need.
-Saving a few hundred dollars by convincing yourself you don't need a second opinion is just not worth it when you consider the costliness in terms of time and life impact of a poorly executed surgery or physical therapy program.

-So, ask for help, don't be cheap, and remember that you're not alone!
-I suppose that's good advice for all the trials we face in life.